shhanson/g50-galvanize-reads/readme.md

 ## Notes

-* You can use a styling library if you'd like, but please do not focus on how it looks.
+* You can use a styling library if you'd like.
 * You can use server-side templating or AJAX/RESTful services.
 There are trade-offs with each, but server-side templating will likely be faster to build.
 * You can use a raw database driver, a query builder, or an ORM for your database connection.
 A query builder, such as Knex, is recommended.
 * Use feature-branch workflows.